-- 50% of the first (non-deferred) share allowance granted at a discounted price shall be retained for a period of 1 year (entitlement will be awarded, but the compensation may actually be drawn in the period between 1 June and 31 December of the year following the year in which such compensation was awarded). - Share allowances granted at a discounted price may be vested in the period between 1 June and 31 December of the year in which they were awarded (T+1 T+4).
+- 50% of the first (non-deferred) share award granted at a discounted price shall be withheld for a period of 1 year (i.e. the entitlement will be granted, but the share award may actually be drawn in the period between 1 June and 31 December of the year following the year in which the award was granted). - The Board of Directors of OTP Bank Plc. shall be entitled to specify the period within which preferentially priced share awards may be claimed, within a maximum 2-year time-span; the specified period may be extended once, with the proviso that the total length of the draw-down period may not exceed 2 years.

-For dealers employed in treasury trading department, performance-based remuneration shall not contain any component linked to shares.
-Performance-based remuneration shall be settled in three instalments, by the end of the year following the period assessed.
+For dealers employed at Treasury Trading, the performance-based remuneration shall not contain any share-linked element, and the settlement of the performance-based remuneration shall take place in three instalments, by the end of the year following the period assessed.

-The Board of Directors shall be entitled to adopt decisions on the settlement of share allowances by way of an agreement qualifying as a special share-based legal transaction, which must be in line with the actual market price of the share allowance.
+The Board of Directors shall be entitled to make a decision on the settlement of the share award by way of an agreement qualifying as a special share-based legal transaction, which must be in line with the market price of the share award.

-For all members of the Bank Group, the share-based portion of variable remuneration shall be made available by OTP Bank Plc.
+At all the members of the Bank Group - in the absence of a compulsorily applicable provision of a national law to the contrary - the share-based portion of the variable remuneration is provided to the beneficiaries by OTP Bank Plc.